Spferical/matrix-chatbot/README.md

 You may also want to "train" your bot with a text file before you run it.
 This can be done with `$ python main.py --train trainfile.txt`

+## Docker

+A dockerfile is also provided for running in docker.

+To build the image locally and run the chatbot:

+$ docker build . -t matrix-chatbot
+$ docker run -it -v /host/data/path/:/matrixbot/data/ matrix-chatbot A config has been generated.
+Please set your bot's username, password, and homeserver in /host/data/path/config.cfg then run this again.
+$ vim /host/data/path/config.cfg
+$ docker run -d -v /host/data/path/:/matrixbot/data/ matrix-chatbot